-We propose to protect some categories of applicant who applied and were assessed under the old priority categories and who will no longer have priority under the new scheme.
-If they have a long waiting time in band C at the implementation date they will still able to obtain public rented housing as band B applicants (the equivalent of the old band C) for a period of up to one year after the implementation of the new scheme.
-The length of waiting time will vary with the size of property required, as shown in table 2 below, and will be calculated from the date of implementation, currently planned for 01/07/13.
+We protect some categories of applicant who applied and were assessed under the old priority categories and who will no longer have priority under the new scheme.
+If they had accrued a long waiting time in band C at the implementation date.
+They are still able to obtain public rented housing as band B applicants (the equivalent of the old band C) until they are either offered suitable permanent public rented housing, are residing in accommodation that is considered suitable for their household's needs, or their circumstances change.
+The length of waiting time will vary with the size of property required, as shown in table 2 below, and will be calculated from, 22/10/2013, the date of implementation.